• Navigate with Confidence

 Navigation Aids (buoys and markers) red/green lights

-In keeping with this sites mission, I thought just a few (all I know) bits of information are in order.
+In keeping with this site's mission, I thought just a few basic boater bits of information were in order.

 If you're an old salt, skip right past this post, but first timers or part-time first mates may find something useful.